niku-live/PSI2022/README.md

 ## Repository Structure

-This repository contains separate folder for every practice lecture (for example for first lecture there is a folder named "Lecture 01").
+This repository contains separate folder for every practice lecture (for example for first lecture there is a folder named "Lecture01").
 Every practice lecture folder contains one or more subfolders for every topic that was discussed.

 ## Getting Started